 - cover the cut surface with olive oil

 - make a bed of sliced red onion in an air tight container and put the avocado on top of it

 Whatever method you use, keep it in the fridge.

 How to get the stone cleanly out of an avocado

 Variations on the avocado starter theme might be:

-- avocado mouse with pesto and smoked salmon
+- avocado mousse with pesto and smoked salmon

 - avocado and crunch with nuts, celery and capers